Science vs Reality: Do Not Obey Scientists – Practice What Works

 we can see and prove it but we don’t really know whether the changing ocean tides will bring us a colder period locally e.g. due to the disappearance of the Gulf stream in Europe.

 The global warming may also have a more direct impact by simply rising temperatures.
 We have to observe reality to find out.
-For example where I live (Germany) climate change has different results every year.
-We have droughts but we also have floods.

-Science is Useful but NOT as a Religion-Substitute
+Science is useful but NOT as a religion-substitute

-Again: I’m not anti-science.
-I appreciate science, especially when it discovers and proves the obvious.
 I even advocate scientific methods of parenting like Triple P. Yet modern science has its limitations and it’s still very young.

 Acupuncture works for thousands of years and I know it because it works on me as well, just like homeopathy does.